 While on rotations students will wear a short white lab coat with the program patch on the pocket and name tag identifying them as a Physician Assistant student from Mount St. Joseph University PA Program.
 Students are instructed to always dress in a professional manner.
 While some rotations may be more casual than others, jeans, shorts, cutoffs, t-shirts and "recreational clothing" are NOT appropriate attire.
 Nor, should the student wear clothing that exposes large areas of the chest, abdomen, midriff or back.
-Tattoos or body piercings, other than pierced ears should not be visible.
 If you have question or concern with respect to certain student attire, please contact the PA program.